 “Treating the cancer takes precedent for most women,” Konitzer said.
 “If a woman is concerned about her future fertility, the most important thing she should do is talk to her doctor up front and discuss her options.”

 Harvesting eggs before treatment

 Harvesting and freezing eggs to use later is an option in some cases.
 Some women have their eggs fertilized and the embryos frozen so they can become pregnant after treatment.

-The harvesting process takes four to six weeks and must be done before cancer treatment, but waiting can be a difficult choice, Larson said.
+The harvesting process takes four to six weeks and must be done before cancer treatment, but waiting can be a difficult choice, Konitzer said.

-“Women often can safely wait four to six weeks, but they usually want to start treatment right away,” he said.
+“Women often can safely wait four to six weeks, but they usually want to start treatment right away,” she said.